bookofproofs/bookofproofs.github.io/_sources/history/18th-century/coriolis.md

 9. He developed the concept of kinetic and potential energy, which are used to explain the behavior of objects in a rotating environment.
 10. He developed the concept of angular velocity, which is used to explain the behavior of objects rotating in a curved path.

-Born 21 May1792, Paris, France.
+Born 21 May 1792, Paris, France.
 Died 19 September 1843, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Coriolis/)